Willingdon and Jevington: Jevington

+The restaurant closed in 2012 with the building now forming the Hungry Monk cottages.

 Wannock

 Wannock below the South Downs between the villages of Polegate and Jevington.
 It has a village hall, but no church, pub or shops.
 It has 300 suburban homes, mainly bungalows housing elderly residents.
 There were once two tea gardens in Wannock which were popular with coach parties visiting from nearby Eastbourne.
 A dance hall stood on stilts over the local beauty spot of Wannock Glen.
-Wannock may be a Saxon place name; according to one source, Wannock supposedly contains the element "Wan" from "Woden" Wannock is mentioned in the Domesday Book (1086) and in an Napoleonic assessment/inventory of the British south coast defences.
+Wannock may be a Saxon place name; according to one source, Wannock supposedly contains the element "Wan" from "Woden" Wannock is mentioned in the Domesday Book (1086) and in a Napoleonic assessment/inventory of the British south coast defences.
 There is a manor Wannock Place, two medieval cottages and a cottage which was a watermill.
 One medieval cottage is called "Stream Cottage", the other medieval cottage is owned by Nigel Waterson, former local MP.
 The area was once known for its walnut groves and some house gardens still contain walnut trees.